-The \$2,448,777 Seawall Mitigation funds held in CaITRUST are restricted funds and are not available for the Districts on-going operating costs.
+The \$2,505,051 Seawall Mitigation funds held in CalTRUST are restricted funds and are not available for the Districts on-going operating costs.
 The mitigation fee was to mitigate for the loss of sandy beach in front of Ocean Harbor House due to construction of the seawall.
 These funds may only be used for the purchase of beachfront or dune-front property for public recreation use in southern Monterey Bay.
-The entire fee and any accrued interest must be used for this purpose within ten years of the fee being deposited into the MPRPD account.
-These funds must be fully expended by March 2021.
+The entire fee and any accrued interest must be used for this purpose.
+The District in coordination with the California Coastal Commission, sought authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.
+At the March 3, 2021 Board meeting, the Board authorized donation of these funds to MPRPD, to be held for purchase of a qualifying property.